 NEAL CONAN, HOST:

 This is TALK OF THE NATION.
 I'm Neal Conan in Washington.
-In another dramatic turn in Egypt, the first free democratic presidential election in the nation's history set up a run-off vote next month between two divisive candidates: Mohamed Morsi of the Muslim Brotherhood and Ahmed Shafik the last prime minister under former President Hosni Mubarak.
+In another dramatic turn in Egypt, the first free democratic presidential election in the nation's history set up a run-off vote next month between two divisive candidates: Mohammed Morsi of the Muslim Brotherhood and Ahmed Shafik, the last prime minister under former President Hosni Mubarak.
 Between them, the two top candidates received just under 50 percent of the votes.

 That left the other candidates questioning the process and left many Egyptians disappointed with their options.
-The Muslim Brotherhood already controls parliament and a victory for Mohamed Morsi would put an Islamist in the presidency as well.
+The Muslim Brotherhood already controls parliament and a victory for Mohammed Morsi would put an Islamist in the presidency as well.
 While former prime minister and former Air Force general Shafik promises a return to authoritarian control.
 What are Egypt's choices now?

 We'd especially like to hear from those of you who've been to Egypt since the Arab Spring.
 What's changed?
 800-989-8255, email is email@example.com.
 You can also join the conversation on our website.
 Go to npr.org, click on TALK OF THE NATION.
 Later in the program, last week's atrocity in Houla leads to a new sense of crisis in Syria.
 But first, Egypt.

 Shibley Telhami is the Anwar Sadat professor for peace and development at the University of Maryland and a non-resident senior fellow at the Saban Center at the Brookings Institution.
 He joins us now by phone from Qatar.
 And Shibley, nice to have you on the program, as always.

 CONAN: And you conducted a public opinion survey in Egypt in the weeks leading up to this first round of the presidential election.
 That and other polls showed that there was flagging support for the Muslim Brotherhood and it listed Ahmed Shafik as a bit of a long shot.
 Are you surprised at the results?